signmotion/thematic_names/README.md

 - [Summer Guide from Google](https://youtu.be/qGTQ7dEZXZc).
 - [CodeTriangle](https://codetriage.com).
 Free community tools for contributing to Open Source projects.

-The package **ThematicUniqueNameGenerator** is open-source, stable and well-tested.
+The package **ThematicNames** is open-source, stable and well-tested.
 Development happens on [GitHub](https://github.com/signmotion/thematic_names).
 Feel free to report issues or create a pull-request there.